jspc/docker-dns/README.md

 Given access to a Docker API and a host on which the containers run on, provide DNS entries for those containers.

+Problem Statement
+--

+1. As a developer, you don't want to have to keep DNS records for containers up to date.
+1. As a developer, you have http services which listen on a hostname
+1. As a developer, you want to run a proxy service which routes based on requests, but all of your requests go to localhost when running locally

+In any of these apply then this project might be useful.

 Usage
 --